Volunteer with Children work in Europe

 We also offer volunteers the opportunity to help refugees and migrants in need on a Care Project in Italy.
 The care, guidance, and support that you can give to refugees and migrants arriving in the country (or those already there) is vital and will have a significant impact on people’s lives.

 Volunteering in Europe can take many forms.
-Our most popular projects are at orphanages where the children who need the greatest amount of emotional and educational support live.
+Our most popular projects are at care centers where the children who need the greatest amount of emotional and educational support attend.
 Even if you have little previous experience or skills, you can still make a difference in their lives by focusing on Early Childhood Development and doing a wide assortment of other activities at your placement.

 Volunteer Work with Children in Europe

-Volunteering with orphans in Europe is a challenging but rewarding experience.
-Whether you spend eight weeks or two weeks doing care work with orphans in Romania, your work will include tasks such as playing educational games, teaching songs, doing arts and crafts, and making sure the children learn good hygiene practices.
+Volunteering with children in Europe is a challenging but rewarding experience.
+Whether you spend eight weeks or two weeks doing care work with children in Romania, your work will include tasks such as playing educational games, teaching songs, doing arts and crafts, and making sure the children learn good hygiene practices.

 "I primarily focused upon playing with the children and entertaining them.
 One of my favorite goals of each day was to connect specifically with each child’s own unique personality, to make them laugh and enjoy themselves.
 I charted their developmental progress, as well as areas of improvement that future volunteers could work on.
 This aspect of my duties as a volunteer was not easy for me, but it was rewarding and fulfilling."